kennylou00/software_project/README.md

 ![alt text](https://user-images.githubusercontent.com/41785232/113297547-52638f80-932d-11eb-91ed-1e8345f8bb44.png)

- as the above picture, it is a simplic description with the relationship between whole code.
+ As the above picture, it is a simplic description with the relationship between whole code.

 <li>Game flow</li></ul>